izderadicka/audioserve/docs/api.md

     480.383|group/0/Adams Douglas/Douglas Adams - Stoparuv pruvodce galaxii (2008)/01.kapitola.mp3|1614963001

-Such message can be send also in short form, without  `group_name/collection_number/audio_file_path`, if we are continuing to report position in same audio file.
+Such message can be send also in short form, without  `group_name/collection_number/audio_file_path`, if we are continuing to report position on same audio file.
 So next position update could be just:

     486.859|